-Stepping Stones is a programme of environmental projects within the Shropshire Hills Area of Outstanding Natural Beauty (AONB).
-The programme covers an area of 220km² and includes two major sites of importance for nature conservation: Long Mynd and the Stiperstones.
+The programme area covers a total area of 220km² within the Shropshire Hills Area of Outstanding Natural Beauty (AONB), and includes two major sites of conservation importance: Long Mynd and the Stiperstones.

-This project is being developed with a range of partners including the NFU, CLA, Natural England, DEFRA, Shropshire Hills AONB Partnership and Shropshire Wildlife Trust.
-Most importantly we have the support of a reference group of local farmers who are highly engaged with the project.
+Stepping Stones has been developed with a range of partners including the NFU, CLA, Natural England, DEFRA, Shropshire Hills AONB Partnership and Shropshire Wildlife Trust.
+Most importantly in this agricultural landscape we have the support of a reference group of local farmers who are highly engaged with the project.

 The effect of these changes is that many species characteristic of the Shropshire Hills, such as dormouse, curlew, mountain pansy and the small fritillary butterfly, are in decline or have been lost.

 Working with farmers

 The future of the Shropshire Hills depends on thriving farms which produce high quality food and take care of the landscape.
 We are working with local farmers to explore ways of managing the land that create a healthy natural environment, restore the characteristic landscape of the area and increase wildlife as an integral part of a profitable farm business.

 If the approach is a success, it will influence Government’s thinking about future approaches to payment schemes and farm planning that support farmers in delivering sustainable environmental outcomes.